-Change can be unpleasant but it’s also the fastest route to job search success.
+Change can be unpleasant, but adaptability is important and is the fastest route to job search success.
 When you have the ability to adapt or reframe your skill set, you open yourself up to a wide range of job roles you may not have considered.

 Our UK Managing Director, Matt Weston interviewed a panel of experts as part of our ongoing Your Future webinar series.
 Our panel on June 24th featured Emma Howard (HR Professional), Sheryl Miller (Transformation Director, Career Coach, Author) Janet Moran (Owner of The CV House), and Robert Half Director, Gareth Gage.